devrosx/PrintManager/README.md

 0.24
 - new preferences panel (curently you can change OCR language and rastering resoltion, cloudconvert it WIP)
 - Cloudconvert support
-- Added API_KEY and error handling for cloudconvert
+- Added API_KEY and error handling for Cloudconvert

 0.21
 - Fixed icons (pdf and image files) and better text aling in table